enzo-project/enzo-e/parameters-list.rst

 Initial
 -------

-The :p:`Initial` group is used to specify initial conditions.  :p:`cycle` specifies the initial cycle number (usually 0), :p:`type` specifies the type of initial conditions, either ``"value"`` for initializing fields directly, or other problem-specific initial condition generators.
+The :p:`Initial` group is used to specify initial conditions.  :p:`cycle` specifies the initial cycle number (usually 0), :p:`list` specifies a list of initial conditions, which may include ``"value"`` for initializing fields directly, or other problem-specific initial condition generators.

 ----